Avon shares slide after Coty withdraws takeover offer

 Fragrance company Coty last week raised its unsolicited bid, which had the financial backing of Warren Buffett's Berkshire Hathaway (BRKb.N) (BRKa.N) and others, to $24.75 per share from an earlier $23.25 per share offer, and gave Avon a Monday deadline to respond.

-Avon's stock fell to $17.95 before the bell on Tuesday, below where it was trading before Coty's initial $10 billion bid was made public in April.
+Avon's stock fell to $17.75 before the bell, below where it was trading before Coty's initial $10 billion bid was made public in April.

+"We are struck by Avon's continued lack of communication with Coty," Bernstein Research analyst Ali Dibadj told Reuters.

+"A bid with financial backing and reasonable starting point in terms of price must be looked at in order to fulfill one's fiduciary duty to shareholders."

 "While Coty's bid provided a floor under Avon's stock, the withdrawal of this bid will push it to its fundamental level," BMO Capital Markets analyst Connie Maneaty wrote in a note.